Skip to content

 callback mechanism to handle gestures in an application.
 Callback handlers

-are bound to event areas, since event areas control the grouping of events
+are bound to event areas, since event

 and thus the occurrence of gestures in an area of the screen.